SOFTS-Arabica coffee rallies on strong Brazilian real

 COCOA

-* September New York cocoa CCc2 rose 0.3% to $2,350 a tonne, having hit its lowest since early May on Thursday.
+* September New York cocoa CCc2 rose 0.9% to $2,364 a tonne, as the market recovered after hitting hit its lowest since early May on Thursday.

 * Dealers said industry are reluctant to buy as demand remains lacklustre, while cocoa producers are keen to sell given excess supplies.

-* September London cocoa LCCc2 dipped 0.1% to 1,603 pounds per tonne, having also hit its lowest since early May on Thursday.
+* September London cocoa LCCc2 rose 0.6% to 1,614 pounds per tonne, having also hit its lowest since early May on Thursday.

 ((maytaal.angel@thomsonreuters.com(00442075429105)(Reuters Messaging: maytaal.angel.thomsonreuters.com@reuters.net) ))